Florida LLC Articles of Organization

 Article VI: Optional Provisions

 The articles of organization and operating agreement should harmonize with each other.
-Although the operating agreement should flesh out the details about LLC management, the articles of organization should declare the LLC to be a manager-managed LLC.
+For example, the articles of organization declare that the LLC is manager-managed, and the operating agreement describes the details of the company’s management.

 - Fla.
 Stat. § 605.0201(2).